SimplGy/swift-simple-api/README.md

 A pursuit of the best API interface I can build in swift.

-For me, best means "easiest to use" from the perspective of "userland" code.
+For me, best means "easiest to use" from the perspective of userland code.
 That is, code written by normal application developers.

 Some ideas borrowed from Backbone collections.
-I always liked the way you could define toJSON and fromJSON at a generic level there.
-Much easier in JS than swift, but seems doable here too.
+Collections contain a set of homogenous models.
+You define the toJSON and fromJSON behavior at the model layer.

+Other ideas borrowd from RFP observables.
+The idea of data represented as a continuum of time, where the latest value is syncronously available, is a perfect match for most application data model needs.

+Swift offers some challenges for a project like this, at least for someone not used to dealing with types:

+* generics -- almost by definition, to write DRY code for getting, saving, and notifying as it relates to model objects, you have to deal with generics a lot.
+Classes with generics constrained, protocols with generic parameters... it can be a lot.
-The intentional lack of block equality in swift makes it difficult to have subscriber lists that contain only functions, so there's a handler abstraction.
+* no block equality -- The intentional lack of block equality in swift makes it difficult to have subscriber lists that contain only functions, so there's a handler abstraction that I wouldn't otherwise have wanted.

 ## Design Goals